pepperkick/microenv/README.md

 # MicroEnv

 Create smaller and disposable Kubernetes clusters meant for developing, testing, automating and experimenting.
-Build from the group up to be modular and flexible to handle different setups.
+Built from the ground up to be modular and flexible to handle different setups.

 ## Concepts